Need help reading food labels for fish & shellfish allergies? Click here.

 Also, at a Japanese restaurant, the chef will prepare a fish or shrimp dish followed by another dish on the same surface.
 If your child is allergic to fish or shellfish, make sure the surface is completely cleaned before your child’s meal is prepared to decrease the chance of cross-contact, or don’t eat there at all.

 Our son, Morgan, has a fish and shellfish allergy (in addition to peanuts, tree nuts and sesame).
 He has learned to manage these through his teenage years and into college.
-For more information about traveling, dating and college with food allergies, directly from Morgan, check out his new website, Morgan’s New Corner here!

 The fish allergy was studied by researchers at John Hopkins University.
 It was originally thought that a fish allergic person should stay away from all different kinds of fish.
 The researchers found that allergic individuals might be allergic to one kind of fish, and yet have no allergic reaction to another.
 The process of canning tuna or salmon sometimes changes the fish protein enough that fish-allergic individuals can tolerate these canned products.